 This is what brought the huge crowd of between 60,000 and 80,000 protestors to St Peter’s Field.
 Their protest banners demanded universal suffrage (the right for all men to vote), annual parliaments and an end to the Corn Laws.
 Others, like this banner, carried more subversive messages of Liberty and Fraternity, or Unity and Strength, which echoed the words of the French Revolutionaries.

 Fearful that a large-scale protest such as this could spark a revolution, like the recent French Revolution, the authorities panicked and sent for military forces to arrest the radical speakers and disperse the crowd.
 They arrived, armed and on horseback.
 When the crowd tried to prevent them reaching the speakers, some were slashed with swords, others were trampled under horses’ hooves.
-In the ensuing panic at least 11 people were killed and over 400 injured.

 The ‘Peterloo Massacre’, as it became known, provoked greater repression in the short term, but also stimulated even greater agitation for political reform which eventually led to the Great Reform Act of 1832.
 Although it was by no means the largest protest or industrial upheaval in Britain during the Age of Revolution, the publicity and shock of the event ensured it had a profound legacy, and it has figured prominently in the collective memory of labour movements.